ritheeshgururi/gcp-vertex-ai-mlops-blueprint-kubeflow/README.md

-# gcp-vertex-ai-mlops-blueprint
+# **GCP Vertex AI MLOps Blueprint - Kubeflow**

 This repository provides an end-to-end MLOps workflow blueprint on GCP Vertex AI using Kubeflow.
 This comprises of the training, serving, batch inference, and online prediction of a Temporal Fusion Transformer model for time series forecasting.

-The TFT model is trained on the open-source [Volume Forecasting dataset](https://www.kaggle.com/datasets/utathya/future-volume-forecasting), using this [Pytorch Forecasting](https://pytorch-forecasting.readthedocs.io/en/stable/) guide.
+The TFT model is trained on the open-source [Volume Forecasting dataset](https://www.kaggle.com/datasets/utathya/future-volume-prediction/data), using this [Pytorch Forecasting](https://pytorch-forecasting.readthedocs.io/en/stable/tutorials/stallion.html) guide.

-This README only details the setup instructions and steps to execute training and inference runs.
-For a detailed walkthrough of the code and the architectural decisions in this project, please refer to this Medium article: **[link]**
+> This README only details the setup instructions and steps to execute training and inference runs.
+For a detailed walkthrough of the code and the architectural decisions in this project, please refer to [this Medium article](https://medium.com/@ritheeshgururi187/end-to-end-mlops-in-the-cloud-with-kubeflow-a-blueprint-for-gcp-vertex-ai-1092cd747ad8)

 ## Project Structure

 There are four main directories in this project, each responsible for a specific stage of the MLOps lifecycle:

--   `training-pipeline/`: Contains a Kubeflow pipeline for model training and deployment, to be executed on Vertex Pipelines.
+-   `training-pipeline/`: Contains a Kubeflow pipeline for model training and deployment, to be executed on Vertex Pipelines, with experiment tracking integrated using Vertex Experiments.
 -   `serving-container-cpr/`: A model serving container built using Vertex AI Custom Prediction Routines.
 -   `batch-inference-pipeline/`: Contains a Kubeflow pipeline to run Vertex AI batch prediction job.
 -   `endpoint-prediction/`: A sample script to perform online predictions using a deployed model endpoint.